JollyGrin/sorcery-tcg-playtest/README.md

 - [x] add solo turn rotator (play against yourself)
 - [x] add health counter
 - [x] use top header for info

+## Feedback
+- [ ] spawn card/token modal
+    - cache the sorcery api data on cards.army
+    - make a modal that spawns a card to your hand
+- [ ] add counters on cards
+    - some cards have effects that require counter on the card
+- [ ] manipulation action window:
+    - move card from top of deck to bottom
+    - draw from bottom
+- [ ] add remaining / total mana
+- [ ] roll dice (d6/d20)
+- [ ] grid numbers 1-20